 Your call to action (CTA) could be anything from listing a phone number and email address for your business to a form filled out by the prospect.

-Landing pages should be crisp and clean and have limited information on them to distract the reader from the action you wish them to take.
+From a conversion rate optimization perspective, landing pages should be crisp and clean and have limited information on them to distract the reader from the action you wish them to take.

 With PPC advertising, there’s no need to maintain a set spending level for your advertising over an extended period of time.
 Instead, pick the time of day, week, month or year most lucrative for your business.